maubanel/UE5-CPP-Overview/order/README.md

 ![](../images/line2.png)

 ##### `Step 5.`\|`CPPOVR`| :small_orange_diamond:

+Even though the brackets are not  necessary, I typically include them in my code so that it is crystal clear that I know how I want it to resolve to be extra verbose/obvious.

 In mathematics and programming, parentheses are used to indicate the grouping of operations and specify the order of evaluation.
 When an expression contains multiple sets of parentheses, the innermost parentheses are evaluated first, followed by the outer ones.
 This concept is known as the "order of operations" or "operator precedence."